MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

+* update express session options such that cookies must be sent over same site
 * prod-server should not allow any cors
 * prod client should use local path
 * add build version to index page